 The Salt > Formula Catalog section allows you to see which formulas are currently installed on your Uyuni Server, and are available to be used on your Salt clients.
 Install and configure formulas by navigating to Systems > Details for the client you want to configure, and navigate to the guimenuFormulas tab.

-For more information about Uyuni formulas, see [Salt > Formulas-intro >].
+For more information about Uyuni formulas, see Specialized-guides > Salt.

+1.4.
 Images Menu

 The Images > Image List section displays your current operating system images.